Welcome to the Hands & Voices Military Project! We’re glad you’re interested!

 Extended Health Care Option (ECHO)

-Overview of the major communicating options: Know your options.
-Chart with the significant communication modes/methods so you can make the best choice for your child.
+Know your options.
+This Language and Communications chart describes the significant communication modes/methods so you can make the best choice for your child.

 Learning to advocate for your child during transitions